achristodoulou/my-finance/readme.md

+## THIS PROJECT HAS MOVED TO BITBUCKET AT https://bitbucket.org/andreas22/my-finance

 ## My Finance

 This is a small application that can help you import all your financial transactions from different sources and help you create different groups